awsdocs/amazon-transcribe-developer-guide/doc_source/med-vpc-interface-endpoints.md

 Amazon Transcribe Medical supports making calls to all of its API actions from your VPC\.

-## Creating an interface VPC endpoint for Amazon Transcribe Medical Streaming<a name="med-vpc-endpoint-create"></a>
+## Creating an interface VPC endpoint for Amazon Transcribe Medical<a name="med-vpc-endpoint-create"></a>

 You can create a VPC endpoint for the Amazon Transcribe Medical service using either the Amazon VPC console or the AWS Command Line Interface \(AWS CLI\)\.
 For more information, see [Creating an interface endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) in the *Amazon VPC User Guide*\.

+For batch transcription in Amazon Transcribe Medical, create a VPC endpoint using the following service name:
++ com\.amazonaws\.*region*\.transcribe

-Create a VPC endpoint for Amazon Transcribe Medical using the following service name:
+For streaming transcription in Amazon Transcribe Medical, create a VPC endpoint using the following service name:
 + com\.amazonaws\.*region*\.transcribestreaming

 If you enable private DNS for the endpoint, you can make API requests to Amazon Transcribe Medical using its default DNS name for the Region, for example, `transcribestreaming.us-east-2.amazonaws.com`\.

 For more information, see [Accessing a service through an interface endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#access-service-though-endpoint) in the *Amazon VPC User Guide*\.

-## Creating a VPC endpoint policy for Amazon Transcribe Medical Streaming<a name="med-vpc-endpoint-policy"></a>
+## Creating a VPC endpoint policy for Amazon Transcribe Medical streaming<a name="med-vpc-endpoint-policy"></a>

 You can attach an endpoint policy to your VPC endpoint that controls access to Amazon Transcribe Medical\.
 The policy specifies the following information:
 + The principal that can perform actions\.